caovd/det-fastfold-inference/README.md

 Set `PYTORCH_CUDA_ALLOC_CONF=max_split_size_mb:15000` to inference long sequence, ex., 8K or 10K residues

 ### Chunk size effect
-Adjusting to a smaller chunk_size to reduce memory peak and OOM.
+Reducing to a smaller chunk_size to reduce memory peak and OOM.
-See example below on how different chunk_sizes work/lead to OOM when running a 3507 sequence input.
+See example below on how different chunk_sizes work/lead to OOM when running a 3507-residue input.

 - Chunk_size 512
 RuntimeError: CUDA out of memory.
 Tried to allocate 93.89 GiB (GPU 0; 79.21 GiB total capacity; 26.53 GiB already allocated; 48.67 GiB free; 28.83 GiB reserved in total by PyTorch) If reserved memory is >> allocated memory try setting max_split_size_mb to avoid fragmentation.
 See documentation for Memory Management and PYTORCH_CUDA_ALLOC_CONF